-It is apparent in common experience that, during certain changes in location, that is, during transport, the quantity of material in a body remains constant, e.g., liquid water in a jug, earth in a wheelbarrow or a container of foodstuff.
+It is apparent in common experience that, during certain changes in location, that is, during transport\, the quantity of material in a body remains constant, e.g., liquid water in a jug, earth in a wheelbarrow or a container of foodstuff.
 No new material appears without a source.
 Perhaps a small quantity of material is lost in transit, but during ideal movements, the loss is reduced to zero.

-Models of substances have developed abstract concepts of transport that are based on common experience of moving materials.
-In Thermal Physics (1965) at 108, Philip M. Morse combines flows of matter (n), energy (U) and entropy (S) and discusses a situation involving a semipermeable partition D and what happens when "one of the 'fluids,' S or U or n, flows through D."
+Scientific models of substances include concepts of transport that are based on common experience.
+At p.
+108, Morse discusses a situation where moving matter (n), energy (U) and entropy (S) encounter a semipermeable partition D; and he asks what happens when "one of the 'fluids,' S or U or n, flows through D."

-Concepts of conservation based on static conversions are readily extended to some flows of mass, electrical charges and CE.
+Concepts of conservation based on static conversions are readily extended to some flows\ of mass, electrical charges and CE.
 Conservation of mass is applied to water flowing from a tank through a tube into a drain.
 All the molecules that flow out of the tank go down the drain.
 Conservation of atoms in standard chemical reactions is expressed in stoichiometric equations.
 If a storage battery is connected to an incandescent lamp, eventually all the electrons that flow out of the anode into one wire will return to the cathode through the other wire.
 During the journey, CE stored in the electrochemistry of the battery will be converted into heat and light in the filament of the lamp.
-Taking into account heat produced by the battery and wires during the process, conservation means that all the electrochemical CE consumed will be converted into light and heat.
+Taking into account heat produced in the battery and wires during the process, conservation means that all the electrochemical CE consumed will be converted into light and heat.